tomeichlersmith/denv/docs/src/background/vocab.md

   created by running denv.".
 The first use refers to the spawned environment and the second refers to the command.
 In this manual, I try to represent "denv" as code when it refers to the command.
+  - Pronunciation: Personally, I have always pronounced "denv" as "d/ea/nv" but many folks I collaborate with read it as "dee-/ea/nv".
 - **container**: while not technically correct, I usually think of containers as light-weight virtual machines (VMs).
 This gets the point across that they have a different environment and can contain software that couldn't run on the host.